drduh/YubiKey-Guide/README.md

 $ sudo fdisk /dev/mmcblk0

 Welcome to fdisk (util-linux 2.33.1).
-Changes will remain in memory only, until you decide to write them.
-Be careful before using the write command.

-Device does not contain a recognized partition table.
-Created a new DOS disklabel with disk identifier 0x3c1ad14a.

 Command (m for help): g
 Created a new GPT disklabel (GUID: 4E7495FD-85A3-3E48-97FC-2DD8D41516C3).